+Thus far my research has concentrated on white attitudes about blacks.
+However, the Kaiser survey also taps attitudes about other minority groups, as well as "minorities" in general.
 One question asked whites whether they thought the U.S. minority population was growing.
 Among those who knew that it was, interviewers then asked whether this growing minority population was a good thing or a bad thing (MINPOPGD).
 They also asked about blacks specifically (GDBADBL).

 The main problem with expanding my methodology to all minorities is that I have no reason to expect that the pattern describing white-black polarization also would apply to, for example, white-Asian polarization.
 Asian values are not identical to African-American values, either in fact or according to white perception.
 In particular, Asians generally are not viewed as challenging the white-middle-class meritocracy, or as beneficiaries of race-conscious governmental policy, so I have no reason to suspect hostility to concentrate in the suburbs.
-Indeed, the absence of such a pattern would reinforce my claim that white racial attitudes are something more than a psychological intolerance for "otherness."
+Indeed, the absence of such a pattern would reinforce that white racial attitudes are something more than a psychological intolerance for "otherness."

-I began by computing county minority population densities for all three groups: blacks, Asians and white Hispanics.
-I also created a general variable to represent county minority population density, the sum of the other three.
-This latter variable ended up bearing no direct relation to the assessment of minority population increases, judging from an ordered probit model.
-However, Model A in Table 11-9 tells a different story once minority groups are broken up.
+I began by computing county minority population densities for all three groups: blacks, Asians and white Hispanics.27 Model A in Table 9 suggests that white respondents generally do not distinguish much between questions about blacks and questions about minorities.
 Whites are somewhat more likely to dread minority population increases as the black density of their county grows, but do not show the same reaction to linguistic minorities.
-Indeed, whites surrounded by a relatively large Asian population are significantly more likely to look favorably upon minority population increases.
+Indeed, whites surrounded by a relatively large Asian population appear